How to Track Inventory in QuickBooks (and What to Do When It Falls Short)

 The cleanest solution is to let each tool do what it’s built for: QuickBooks handles the books, a maker-ready inventory tool handles production.

-That’s where Craftybase fits.
-It’s purpose-built for small manufacturers — the makers who buy raw materials in batches, make products from recipes, and need to know their true COGS before they can price confidently.
+That’s where Craftybase’s inventory management software fits.
+It’s purpose-built for small manufacturers: the makers who buy raw materials in batches, make products from recipes, and need to know their true COGS before they can price confidently.

 Here’s what that looks like in practice:

-- Define your material recipes once — Craftybase deplete stock automatically when you record a production run
+- Define your material recipes once.
+Craftybase depletes stock automatically when you record a production run.

-- Push COGS and inventory valuations directly to QuickBooks Online — no manual journal entries
+- Push COGS and inventory valuations directly to QuickBooks Online with no manual journal entries.

 That last point matters for tax time.
 Craftybase’s QuickBooks COGS sync posts your cost of goods sold and inventory valuations directly to your QuickBooks account, keeping your books accurate without the month-end scramble.

 Ready to connect the two?
-Start with our QuickBooks + Craftybase integration — beginning with QuickBooks PO Sync (PO export) so you stop retyping purchases.
+Start with our QuickBooks + Craftybase integration, beginning with QuickBooks PO Sync so you stop retyping purchases.

 When to Make the Switch